HL7/case-reporting/source/pages/triggering.md

         app)

-    3. Public health could develop and support one or more centralized decision support services that would be called by EHRs to determine reportability (e.g. using a standard API for decision support)
+    3. Public health could develop and support one or more centralized decision support service that would be called by EHRs to determine reportability (e.g. using a standard API for decision support)